 Before putting your older adult through a move, be as sure as possible that the next assisted living community will be better than the current one.

-Here are 3 tips for finding an assisted living community that’s a better fit for your older adult and their care needs.
+Here are three tips for finding an assisted living community that’s a better fit for your older adult and their care needs.

-Having a good checklist helps you evaluate and compare important features from the communities you visit.
+Having a good checklist helps you evaluate and compare essential features from the communities you visit.
 We recommend this one.

 Looking for another assisted living community can be overwhelming.
 Consider hiring a senior housing expert or a geriatric care manager to guide you through the process.